cvong1001/3420ISQAAssignment1/UseCases.md

 Primary Actor: Manager

-Goal in Context: Manager will be able to add or update policy documents to existing policy documents
+Goal in Context: Manager will be able to add or update policy documents to existing policy documents.

-Stakeholders: Manager:
+Stakeholders:

-Preconditions:
+  Manager: Will be able to modify policy documents.
+  Developer: Will be receiving policy documents that the manager might have modified.

+Preconditions: Developer will need to submit software packages for system to scan for liceneses and vulnerbilites.
+System will then package softwares into a project.

-Main Success Scenario:
+Main Success Scenario: Manager will be able to modify policy documents for developer to view.

-Failed End Conditions:
+Failed End Conditions: Manager is unable to modify policy documents that he/she recieves.

-Trigger:
+Trigger: Manager is able to receive policy documents to review and modify.